 Sounds like the makings of a great afternoon!
 Come on down, sip on a glass of wine, and enjoy some great fun and entertainment with Mom.
 She’ll love you for it!

-Currently, we’re seeking experienced kitchen help, who are enthusiastic and service-oriented.
-If you’re interested in joining our Vino in the Valley family and working in a fun and upbeat environment, please download an application here.
+We’re seeking candidates for all positions, including dishwashers, runners/bussers, hostess, front desk and gift shop, who are enthusiastic and service-oriented.
+If you’re interested in joining our staff and working in a fun environment, please download an application here.

 And please, spread the word to friends and family you may know who are looking for a close-knit work family and rewarding food-service career.

 As we shared earlier this week, the weather is looking frightful, and unfortunately that’s required us to make some changes to our schedule this weekend…